bymi15/uniworldsrc/README.md

 ## Setup Guide
 1. Install [Unity Hub](https://unity3d.com/get-unity/download) and [Unity 2019.4.10](https://unity3d.com/get-unity/download/archive)
-2. Clone this repository and move the folder `UniworldWithoutVoice` to the Unity project directory
+2. Fork or download this repository and move the folder `UniworldWithoutVoice` to the Unity project directory
 3. Launch Unity and wait for it to finish importing the assets
 4. Go to Window > Photon Unity Network > Highlight Server Settings (or open `Assets/Photon/PhotonUnityNetworking/Resources/PhotonServerSettings.asset`).
 Make sure to fill in the App Id PUN value.
 This can be obtained by registering an account at [Photon Engine](https://www.photonengine.com/) and creating a Photon PUN app.